sa-mw-dach/devspaces-demo/README.md

 8. In the browser, navigate in your forked github devspaces-demo project to the settings page and open your webhooks
 9. Copy your pipeline event listener url via `oc get route devspaces-demo-el-route -n devspaces-demo -o go-template='{{.spec.host}}'`
 10. Create a webhook, paste the pipeline and set the content type to json
-11. Open your Dev Spaces project, for example via link: [https://devspaces.apps.ocp.ocp-gm.de/#https://github.com/gmodzelewski/devspaces-demo]
+11. Open your Dev Spaces project, for example via link: [https://devspaces.apps.ocp.ocp-gm.de/#https://github.com/sa-mw-dach/devspaces-demo]
 12. Start coding cool stuff

-If you want to create your own custom images, have a look at the developer-image folder.
-Complete the steps documented in the `developer-image/README.md` there and set the name of your quay.io developer image repo in the `devfile.yaml`.
+If you want to create your own custom images, you'll also have to fork the [devspaces-developer-image Project](https://github.com/sa-mw-dach/devspaces-developer-image), complete the steps documented in the README.md there and set the name of your quay.io developer image repo in the `devfile.yaml`